 Prerequisites: Chemistry 121, (or concurrent enrollment), Chemistry 101 or high school chemistry.
 Zoology 131 is a prerequisite for 132 except by special permission of the instructor.

 An introduction to animal structure and classification and a survey of animal phyla with an emphasis on vertebrate groups.
 Principles of genetics, ecology, evolution, embryology, phylogeny and physiology.
 Dissections of specimens representative of the major phyla, including dissection of typical vertebrates.
+BS 131 offered fall semester only.
+BS 132 offered spring semester only.

-BS 151-BS 152 Human Anatomy and Physiology/4-4 Units
+BS 151-152 Human Anatomy and Physiology/4-4 Units